About subspaces the most deviating from the coordinate ones: Introduction

-\begin{definition} A graph is called 2-connected, if no removal of a single vertex disconnects it. \end{definition}

-Loops and bridges are called trivial 2-connected graphs.
-Thus, 2-sp-graphs are those that can be obtained by series and parallel extensions from a 2-cycle.
+\begin{definition} A graph is called 2-sp-graph if it can be obtained from a 2-cycle by a sequence of series and parallel extensions. \end{definition}

-The rank of a graphical matroid equals to the number of edges in every spanning tree of the associated graph, which in case of serial-parallel graphs is one less than the number of vertices.
+The rank of a graphical matroid equals the number of edges in every spanning tree of the associated graph.
+In the case of series--parallel graphs the rank is one less than the number of vertices.

-Having this graph-theoretic context, we decided to check if the subspaces we found for arbitrary $n > k > 0$ are actually associated somehow with 2-sp-graphs on $k + 1$ vertices and $n$ edges.
-The most natural idea was to search for them among subspaces given by matrices of the form $W^{\frac{1}{2}} B^T$, where $B \in \mathds{R}^{(k+1) \times n}$ is an incidence matrix of a 2-sp-graph, and $W = diag(w_1, w_2, \ldots, w_n)$ is a diagonal matrix of positive edge weights.
-Notion of incidence matrix implies certain choice of edge directions, which however doesn't affect values of our target function.

-\begin{remark} Since $W^{\frac{1}{2}} B^T$ is not orthogonal and even not of full rank, before computing the principle angles we need to multiply it by $(L^+)^{\frac{1}{2}}$ from the right, where $L^+$ is the Moore-Penrose inverse of the graph Laplacian $L = B W B^T$. \end{remark}

-To realize this idea, we modified our algorithm so that it would iterate over 2-sp-graphs (setting for them some arbitrary edge directions) and tune the edge weights so as to maximize the target function.